Walt-H/real-python-interview-question/README.md

 The endpoint you hit is based on console arguments, where some will need additional arguments (i.e pass)
 ```

-The task is pretty open ended, so you can print what you please as long as it gives relevant information as described in the task.
+The task is pretty open ended, so you can print what you please as long as it gives relevant information from each endpoint.

 In addition, you'll notice a lot of little caveats in the JSON payloads, and it's really up to you to decide what parts you include or exclude in your output.